SiegeEngine/siege-engine/FAQ.md

 There is none.
 If you are not a developer, you will find the siege engine is of little use to you.
+But you can try the example https://github.com/SiegeEngine/siege-example-client

 ### What games are being developed using this engine?

-Only one so far that I know of: The Eye of Ba'al. That game is far from complete, please do not anticipate it.
-I decided to open-source the engine component, while keeping the game-specific components proprietary.
+Just one that we are aware of.
+We decided to open-source the engine component, while keeping the game-specific components proprietary.
 The Siege Engine is that open-sourced component.

 We hope the engine can become useful enough for additional games to use it, and that we can find collaborators to help us develop it.

 ### Is it usable now, or does it still need more development?

-It is certainly usable right now, *and* it also needs more development.

-You could in theory write an exciting multiplayer game on the siege engine today without any additional modifications to the engine.
-But it is unlikely.
-You will probably find that you'll need to make changes to the engine to support your use case.
+We don't recommend using the Siege Engine just yet.
+This is because we are probably going to be replaing the vulkan library *and* the math library, and this means the types will be changing significantly.

+Furthermore, we have not yet defined plugin interfaces for the client -- we just tossed out a client which has eight plugin-like modules (stats, camera, graybox, horizon, terrain, window, ui, and text).
+These will be re-organized into crates allowing you to pick and choose your features.
+But that depends first on replacing our basic types.

 ### Who is behind the Siege Engine?